top of page

 One of my students, Gülhan Yılmaz Gökmen, carried out a research on the effects of the 60 minutes long Qigong & Tai Chi routine that I created for sleep apnea at the Sleep Disorders Center, Department of Pulmonology, Medical School, Bezmialem Vakıf University, Istanbul, Turkey during 2016-17.

 25 adult sleep apnea patients received training of my routine for 1 hour, three times per week, for 12 weeks and a home exercise program was provided for another 2 days.
 The control group of another 25 adult patients received only a home exercise program for 12 weeks, 5 days per week.
-The study results suggest that my Tai Chi & Qigong sleep apnea routine may reduce AHI and daytime sleepiness, while improving subjective sleep quality, in patients with mild and moderate obstructive sleep apnea.

 Other research on health benefits of Tai Chi